-- create an environment that encourages and reinforces positive behaviour. - define acceptable standards of behaviour. - encourage consistency of response to both positive and negative behaviour. - promote self-esteem, self-discipline, and positive relationships. - ensure that the school's expectations and strategies are widely known and understood. - encourage the involvement of learners, home, and school in the implementation of this policy.
+- Create an environment that teaches, encourages, and reinforces positive behaviour. - Promote learners' self-esteem, positive relationships and responsibility for their own choices and actions. - Ensure the schools' behaviour expectations are clearly known and understood. - Encourage the involvement of learners, home, and school in the implementation of this policy. - Respond to learners' behaviour needs consistently with empathy and compassion.